Anxiety

 2 Use breathing & relaxation daily

-Regular diaphragm breathing or progressive muscle relaxation cuts baseline anxiety and can be learned in under a week.
+Regular diaphragmatic breathing or progressive muscle relaxation cuts baseline anxiety and can be learned in under a week.
 Improving the tone of your vagus nerve (the largest nerve in your body) helps keep anxiety levels low.
+Try this video from Headspace.

 3 Practise mindfulness

 A 2024 multi-study analysis across schools found mindfulness training resulted in a measurable reduction in test-anxiety and small upticks in grades.
 One minute of noticing breath or sounds between study blocks is enough to start.
-Use timers as reminders to do these actions
+Use timers as reminders to do these actions, and feel free to use guided meditation prompts, tracks or videos if you'd prefer to follow instructions, such as these from Cardiff and Vale University Health Board, designed especially for teens.

-The NHS guides adults to act calm as this behaviour transfers.
+The NHS guides adults to act calmly as this behaviour transfers.
 Provide balanced meals and avoid last-minute quizzing that can trigger “blank outs”.
-Asking what practical help a child needs reduces pressure in these types of situation.
+Asking what practical help a child needs reduces pressure in these types of situations.

 6 Get a study-skills coach